-The Military Community Veterans Centre (MCVC) based in Rotherham is embarking on a new project called Hidden Faces.
-This will be delivered over the next two years by an army of volunteers to reach out to the Veterans in all areas of Rotherham to help combat loneliness and promote commandership.
-To get this amazing opportunity off the ground we have been following the guidelines of the Covid 19 Road Map out of Lockdown, which starts on the 21st June 2021.
-On the 25th of June 21, we will be relaunching the MCVC in a bid to reunite many Veterans and to reach out to other Veterans and their dependants that have been self-isolating during the 3rd Lockdown of the Covid 19 Pandemic.
+The Military Community Veterans Centre (MCVC) based in Rotherham has embarked on a new project called Hidden Faces.
+This is being delivered over the next two years by an army of volunteers to reach out to the Veterans in all areas of Rotherham to help combat loneliness and promote camaraderie.
+To get this amazing opportunity off the ground we held an event at the New York stadium On the 25th of June 21 to relaunch the MCVC.

 In response to the launch of the Armed Forces Covenant Fund Trust (AFCFT) Tackling Loneliness Programme, Rotherham MCVC submitted a proposal to deliver a two-year project, titled Hidden Faces, to address this across the Rotherham and South Yorkshire Region.
 Rotherham MCVC has delivered a drop-in and regular events bringing Veterans together, developing camaraderie and friendships with like-minded individuals for its full 9 years of existence.
 Extending this to a ‘Sign Posting’ activity that helps veterans who are struggling to transition from their service career or suffering hardship to ‘civi street’.